Mazda RX-8: Spirit R

+The manual transmission model came with exclusive lightweight red leather SPIRIT R bucket seats from Recaro, exclusive piano-black transmission tunnel trim, exclusive front and rear red brake calipers, Spirit R badges on the C pillars, and lightweight forged 19-inch BBS aluminum alloy wheels in a Spirit R exclusive bronze.
+The automatic transmission model included 10-way adjustable power leather seats with lumbar support and 2-position memory in black with red stitching, and 18-inch lightweight gunmetal grey BBS wheels wrapped in Bridgestone Potenza summer tires.
+Some models came with red leather seats with white stitching.
+A tire upgrade was also available, swapping the Bridgestone's for higher performance Falken extreme summer tires.
+The automatic models could be specified with the manual transmission model's Recaro bucket seats and 19-inch wheels.

 The body color choices for the Spirit R were limited to Aluminum Metallic, Sparkling Black Mica, and a special color, Crystal White Pearl Mica, exclusive to the Spirit R.

 A small number of Spirit R RX-8s can be found in Indonesia, Malaysia, and New Zealand.

 End of production

 Sales of the RX-8 ended in 2010 in Europe after failing to meet the region's emission standards.

 The production of the RX-8 ended in 2012 in Japan; Mazda had produced 192,094 units since 2003.
 Production of the rotary engine ended on June 21, 2012, followed by the end of RX-8 assembly on June 22, 2012, at Mazda's Ujina, Hiroshima plant.

 Engines

 Warranty extension program

 Mazda North American Operations extended the engine warranty on all model year 2004–2008 RX-8s.
 The warranty extension covered only the engine core, consisting of the rotor housing and internal parts, as well as the seals and gaskets.
 It did not include clutch or drivetrain (transmission or differential).
 An extended engine warranty for emissions was not offered in any other RX-8 markets.